openaps/docs/docs/docs/walkthrough/phase-2/accessing-your-rig.md

 ![If your computer and rig are on different wifi networks](../../Images/Computer_rig_different_wifi.png)

-* Access to the rig will need a cable to connect the UART port on the rig with the USB port on the computer.
+**Access to the rig will need a cable to connect the UART port on the rig with the USB port on the computer.
+You will need a cable capable of transmitting data.
+If you try all of the steps below and are unsuccessful at connecting, try a new cable.**

 ### For Mac computers